 First awarded in 2022, the NORDP Mentoring Award recognizes an individual NORDP member’s unique ability to provide an engaging, supportive, and inclusive environment for professional and/or personal growth through mentorship in the research development community.
-This award is bestowed with the acknowledgement that effective mentoring occurs through formal and informal channels and may vary in style and substance.
+This award is bestowed with the acknowledgment that effective mentoring occurs through formal and informal channels and may vary in style and substance.

 Who: Jan Abramson, Principal Consultant